 1 Day Itinerary

 Even with only a single day in Maui, you can squeeze in a lot of adventure.
 Start the day with an express tour of snorkeling at Molokini Crater, as some boats, like Kai Kanani, have you back before 9 a.m.
 From there just focus on one part of the island, whether it’s beach-hopping in Wailea or simply taking the entire day to drive the Road to Hāna.

 2 Day Itinerary

 2 days in Maui is best spent experiencing mauka and makai — taking one day to explore on land and the other to soak in the sea.
 For the land portion of the two-day adventure, consider a hike with Hike Maui or tackling the Waiheʻe Ridge Trail and stop in Pāʻia to shop and eat in the island’s happiest town.
 The second day will be spent on the water and start early with a catamaran cruise to Honolua Bay or maybe a surf lesson with Hawaiian Paddle Sports or Maui Surfer Girls.
-End the day with an evening show at Old Lahaina Luau, and let the sunset bring your two-day island adventure to a close.
+Then, let the sunset bring your two-day island adventure to a close.

 3 Day Itinerary

 With 3 days on Maui, you can start to explore a little bit more in-depth.
 Definitely take one day to drive the Road to Hāna — allotting the entire day — and the other two to focus solely on one corner of the island.
 If based in South Maui, hike the Hoapili Trail and watch the sunset from Mākena State Park and spend your other day snorkeling and relaxing at Mōkapu or Keawakapu Beach.
 If based in West Maui, spend a day exploring the island’s northwestern coast and another relaxing at Kāʻanapali Beach before catching a lūʻau that night.